Ronan-Francis/computational_theory/README.md

 This section converts a classic C hash function from *The C Programming Language* into Python.
 The original function multiplies the current hash value by `31` and adds the ASCII value of the character using `ord()`, then reduces the result modulo `101`.

 ### The Original C Hash Function
+The function computes a hash value by iterating over the string and combining character ASCII values with a multiplication factor (traditionally 31) and then reducing via a modulus (typically 101).

 ```c
 unsigned hash(char *s) {